avl/savefile/README.md

 # Changelog

+## 0.7.5 Deduplicaton of Arc<str>

+Previously, serialization of Arc<str> was not possible.
+Support is now added, including deduplication of str objects.
+Note that the deduplication is not actually in the serialized format, just in the result in memory after deduplication.
+The deduplication does not know how the memory graph looked before saving, it simply makes it so that identical strings are backed by the same memory after loading.

+This could cause problems if the code is somehow dependent on the addresses of &str objects.
+However, this should be rather rare in practice.
+Just file a bug if you feel that this could be a problem!

 ## 0.7.4 Add introspect for PathBuf

 PathBuf did not inmplement Introspect, which had the effect that trying to use derive(Savefile) on